Difference Between Revenue vs Income

 Profit After Taxes (Net Profit) | 24,500 | 15,400 |

 Revenue is also called “Sales” in a profit and loss statement.
-After deducting different types of expenses, different levels of profits are calculated (like Gross Profit; Operating Profit; Earnings before Interest, Depreciation, Taxes, and Amortization (EBIDTA), and Profit after Taxes (PAT)).
-Each of these types of profits has its own relevance, and hence their existence.
+After deducting different types of expenses, different levels of profits are calculated (like Gross Profit, Operating Profit, Earnings before Interest, Depreciation, Taxes, and Amortization (EBIDTA), and Profit after Taxes (PAT)).
+Each of these types of profits has relevance, hence their existence.

-For example, Gross Margin is a financial ratio that relies on the gross profit to net sales of a company; higher this ratio more is the company’s repayment power of interest, taxes, depreciation, and amortization costs required to pay.
+For example, Gross Margin is a financial ratio that relies on a company’s gross profit to net sales; the higher this ratio, the more the company’s repayment power of interest, taxes, depreciation, and amortization costs required to pay.

 Head To Head Comparison Between Revenue vs Income (Infographics)